-Built Together provides grants for projects that uplift and support communities.
-From skating rinks and outdoor gyms to playgrounds and walking trails, Built Together helps Albertans create spaces for active living.
-Do you have the courage to create?
-Apply for the Built Together grant now until September 17.
+Built Together provides grants for community projects like a playground, a skating rink and more Built Together helps Albertans create spaces for active living.
+Applications for the Built Together grant are open until September 17, 2024.

 “I really believe that all children should have a safe, accessible and inclusive place to play, no matter their abilities,” says Karla Power, an educator at Christina Gordon Public School in Fort McMurray.